smartdata-analysis-and-statistics/precision-medicine-practicals/README.md

 👉 [https://sdas.thinkific.com/courses/precmedintro](https://sdas.thinkific.com/courses/precmedintro)

+The course introduces the core concepts and methods of precision medicine, with a focus on developing and validating prognostic and predictive models using data from both clinical trials and non-randomized sources.
+Through interactive tutorials and hands-on practicals in R, participants learn how to explore data, construct risk prediction models, evaluate model performance, and apply these models in clinical decision-making.

-The course provides in-depth instruction on simulation-based methods for pooling data across clinical trials, with hands-on examples implemented in R and Quarto.
-This repository offers selected materials to support learning and practice.
+This repository includes selected materials and practical exercises designed to support learning and implementation using R and Quarto.

 ## License